Kitchen wall cabinets and exhaust fan installed over electric range

 Establish the Cabinet Layout

-Your first task is to find any high spots on the floor.
+If you have already installed floor units, you've already done this step.
+If not, your first task is to find any high spots on the floor.
 You can do this with 4 foot or laser level.
 Either eliminate your highest spot or use it as your primary reference.
 Measure up the wall, the height of the floor cabinets, and establish a level control line.
 Use the chalk line to mark it.

 For the next step, measure up on the wall at both ends of the reference and strike another control line where you want the bottom of the wall cabinet units to be.

-Allow sufficient room for food preparation, the height of your coffee maker, microwave ovens, crock pots, under-counter mounted appliances, etc.
+In other words, allow sufficient room for food preparation, the height of your coffee maker, microwave ovens, crock pots, under-counter mounted appliances, etc.

 Use a Stud Finder to Find Your Wall Studs